d2l-ai/d2l-en/chapter_appendix/math.md

 \end{bmatrix}.
 $$

-Other operations such as scalar and matrix addition and division by element, are similar to the multiplication operation in the above equation.
-Calculating square root and taking logarithm of a matrix by element are performed calculating square root or taking logarithm for each element of the matrix and obtaining a matrix with the same shape as the original matrix.
+Other operations such as scalar and matrix addition, and division by an element are similar to the multiplication operation in the above equation.
+Calculating the square root or taking logarithms of a matrix are performed by calculating the square root or logarithm, respectively, of each element of the matrix to obtain a matrix with the same shape as the original matrix.

-Matrix multiplication is different from multiplication by element.
+Matrix multiplication is different from element-wise matrix multiplication.
 Assume $\boldsymbol{A}$ is a matrix with $m$ rows and $p$ columns and $\boldsymbol{B}$ is a matrix with $p$ rows and $n$ columns.
-Result of multiplication of two matrices:
+The product (matrix multiplication) of these two matricies is denoted

 $$
 \boldsymbol{A} \boldsymbol{B} =